Hope (1997 film)

 Hope is a 1997 American historical drama television film directed by Goldie Hawn.
-The film stars Christine Lahti, Jena Malone, Catherine O'Hara, Jeffrey D. Sams, and J. T. Walsh.
+The film stars Christine Lahti, Jena Malone, Catherine O'Hara, Jeffrey D. Sams, and J. T. Walsh (in his last télévision film during his lifetime).
 It is set amid the early 1960s paranoia manufactured by the Cuban Missile Crisis and the growing restlessness of the Civil Rights Movement.

 The film received positive reviews from critics, with Malone and Walsh being nominated for a Golden Globe Award and a Primetime Emmy Award, respectively, for their performances.

 Plot

 Kate is a young intelligent girl, living in dreary small town in the early 1960s.
 She lives an ordinary life with her mother, a stroke victim, and her Uncle Ray, who owns a theater.
-Everything changes when a 8 year old black boy dies in a fire in Uncle Ray's theater.
+Everything changes when an 8 year old black boy dies in a fire in Uncle Ray's theater.